4neesh/DevBlog/src/posts/037_AssetClasses.md

 The foreign exchange (FX) market is a relatively new asset class since a free-floating exchange had been enabled following the collapse of the Bretton Woods system in the 1970s.
 FX rates offer a portfolio a hedge against currency risk as the value of other securities can vary with the FX market.
 FX also offers portfolio growth as speculation in a currency against other currencies can create greater values in securities over others.
-The FX market is often captured through the derivatives market where they are swapped or guaranteed through contracts.
+The FX market is often captured through the derivatives market where they are swapped or secured through contracts.
 </p>
 <p>
 Derivatives represent a contractual agreement between parties where the value is 'derived' from an underlying security or asset.